Bob and Doug, the best friends on historic SpaceX-NASA mission - France 24

 On Monday, the head of NASA texted the pair to ask one last time: are you sure you want to go ahead?

-"They both came back and they said, 'we're go for launch,'" said Jim Bridenstine.
+"They both came back and they said, 'we're go for launch,'" said Jim Bridenstine, the space agency's administrator.
 "So they're ready to go."

 © 2020 AFP